bitrepository/reference/bitrepository-client/README.md

 # Bitrepository reference client libraries

-The bitrepository.org client module contains clients for the various operations available through the protocol.
+The bitrepository.org client module contains java client libraries for interacting with a bitrepository through the bitrepository.org protocol as described [here](https://sbforge.org/display/BITMAG/Message+flow).
 The clients are divided into two package hierarchies, 'access' and 'modify'.
 The clients found under the 'access' package is for read-only operations, and clients found under 'modify' is for write operations.
 Descriptions of the various operations are available [here](https://sbforge.org/display/BITMAG/Operations+descriptions)

 The 'access' package contains the following operations: